Thursday, December 22, 2022

 • Anesthesia

-In thousands of similar instances the prevailing authorities tried their very best to wipe out unwelcome thoughts and resultant conclusions.
-In short anything that disturbed contemporary ignorance and threatened established authority.
+In thousands of similar instances the prevailing authorities tried their very best to wipe out unwelcome knowledge and discomforting inquiry.
+In short, to wipe out anything that disturbed contemporary balance and established authority.
+Especially their authority.

 For similar considerations see www.newfoundations.com